sk97045/booknotes/system-design/system-design-interview/chapter11 - Design a Notification System/README.md

 # Step 2 - Propose high-level design and get buy-in
 This section explores the high-level design of the notification system.

+## Back of the envelope calculations
+ * Multiple users subscribed to a topic
+ * 1 BLN Topics, each getting 1000 Notifications of 100 Bytes per day
+ * 100 Tb data per day => 30 Pb per year

 ## Different types of notifications
 How do the different notification types work at a high level?